-Physical copies of the document are also available for review by interested members of the public at the USFWS Missouri Field Office in Columbia, MO, the Missouri Department of Natural Resources's office in Jefferson City, MO and the USFS office in Rolla, MO.
-Arrangements must be made in advance to review or obtain copies of physical records at the USFWS Missouri Field Office by contacting the USFWS representative listed above.
+Physical copies of the document are also available for review by interested members of the public at the USFWS Missouri Field Office in Columbia, MO, the Missouri Department of Natural Resource's office in Jefferson City, MO and the USFS office in Rolla, MO.
+Arrangements must be made in advance to review or obtain copies of physical records at the USFWS Missouri Field Office by contacting 573-234-2132.